rustyeddy/rustyeddy.com/content/notes/streaming-video-local-network.md

 ---

-Peter,

-Thank you for the feedback!
-The AWS Orchestration part makes perfectly good sense.

 RTSP is a good option for streaming video in a local setup up, where minimal delay is the highest priority.
 However, RTSP does not typically do very well over the Internet due to the nature of